alttester/AltTester-Unity-SDK/README.md

    * links soon

-## Python AltUnityRunner module
+## Python 2.7 AltUnityRunner module

-The project contains a Python module called ``altunityrunner`` that gives access to the AltUnityDriver commands so that objects can be accessed from Appium Python scripts.
+The project contains a Python 2.7 module called ``altunityrunner`` that gives access to the AltUnityDriver commands so that objects can be accessed from Appium Python scripts.

 The code for this is available under ``AltUnityTester/Bindings/python`` in the repository.

+Python 3 support will be added soon.

 ### Installation